sarn/ARNClassicFilms/README.md

 ![ARNClassicFilms logo](logo.png?raw=true)

 ## Overview
-ARNClassicFilms is an open Apple TV tvOS app which offers a collection of classical movies to watch.
+ARNClassicFilms is an open Apple TV tvOS app which offers a collection of classic movies to watch.
 All movies are either in the public domain or have a specific creative commons license attached.
-You are welcome to contribute.

 ![ARNClassicFilms screenshot 1](one.png?raw=true)